The Thorough Guide to Reykjavík

 1) See the Aurora Borealis

-Possibly the number one reason for visiting Iceland, the Northern Lights offer a once in a lifetime experience.
+Possibly the number one reason for visiting Iceland, the Northern Lights offer a once-in-a-lifetime experience.
 It’s possible to self-drive to a quiet spot to try and witness this incredible phenomenon, with a little research.
 You’ll need to visit during Winter and start your search late at night for the best chances of seeing the Aurora Borealis.
 We recommend downloading an app to be up-to-date on the best weather conditions, locations and times to see the northern lights during your trip.

 Alternatively, if you don’t have your own transport, you can join a Northern Lights Tour from Reykjavík.
 We’ve listed the best northern lights tours from Reykjavík below: